Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 **2021-02-24** | **10:21**

 - Now I'm going to wrap up the last parts (see projects/issues on GitHub for more info).
+- Added upvote and downvote joke and a counter to them with a blue color just to not confuse red and green to colorblind people

 **_BRIEF_**